illinois-cs241/illinois-cs241.github.io/_slides/utilities_unleashed.md

 * `int setenv(const char* name, const char* value,` \
 	`int overwrite)`
 * `char *getenv(const char *name)`
-* Write a split function that can split string based on `,`
 * Write a function that can find all `%notation` in a string
 * Extend that function so that you can replace variables \
 	with environment variables